 This course provides insight into psychology and the law as a legally relevant science and practice of psychology.
-While the course's emphasis is on psychological science and practice, it also addresses the legal history of many key topics, and presents the current status of relevant legal theories and court decisions.
-Prerequisites: PSY 111 or 112, CJ 215, or permission of instructor.
+While the course's emphasis is on psychological science and practice, it also addresses the legal history of many key topics, and presents the current status of relevant theories and court decisions.
+Prerequisites: PSY 113, CJ 215, or permission of instructor: